malonehunter/hyperdope-gematria/README.md

 There are 10 themes packaged with Hyperdope Gematria: black, blue, green, green alt, red charcoal, teal, white, and old book (normal, bright, and dim).

-The blue theme is set to default and has been copied into theme/default-interface.js.
-To change the theme, rename default-interface.js to something like default-interface-backup.js, make a copy of your desired theme and rename that file to default-interface.js.

-> NOTE: The selected theme is the primary configuration file for the calculator, replacing ciphers.js.
-If you want to change the cypher list or any of the default options you must edit the theme file.
+To enable a theme, uncomment the 'AUTO LOAD THEME' script at the bottom of index.html and change the reference to any of the files in the /theme folder.

 ## Contributing